GRANTS & AWARDS

 Global Partnership for Education Grants

 “GPE supports partner countries to develop their own pathway to transform their education system by identifying key challenges, implementing priority reforms and aligning all stakeholders to achieve results.”
 Deadlines vary depending on the grant.
+If you’re working on a basis of giving back to communities in which you work, this could be one way to do it, by helping them get education grants.

 ClimateWorks Foundation Grants Database

 “From grassroots action to global policy, our grants support organizations and initiatives that are working to end the climate crisis.”
 This database has a range of grants.
+They are especially strong for grants to be used in China and India.

 WINGS: Women of Discovery — Flag Program